walker87/walker87.github.io/README.md

 ## Professional Summary

 Experienced Technical Author with five plus years working in software, hardware, manufacturing and clinical environments.
-Has written everything from how to use mobile technology/cloud/defiberalltion software & hardware to clinical applications for FDA submission and warranty documentation.
+Has written everything from how to use mobile/cloud/defiberalltion software & hardware to clinical applications for FDA submission and warranty documentation.

 Currently works for a mobile technology company.
 Collaborates with Subject Matter Experts and creates/updates existing documentation including installation and upgrade guides, user guides, release notes, SDKs, APIs, online help and sends out customer correspondence related to new features, bug fixes and workshops.